+PSYC 360 - Ethics in Psychology

+PSYC 380 - Biological Psychology

 PSYC 381 - Special Topics in Psychology

 PSYC 398 - Independent Research Students will independently conduct primary psychological research (formulating a topic, researching the literature, designing a study, conducting the study and collecting data, analyzing the data, formulating conclusions, and presenting the research project in multiple formats) under the direction of a qualified instructor.
 Students will present their research at the Mount Aloysius College Student Research Symposium or a similar venue and in a scholarly manuscript that conforms to the professional style of the discipline.
 Prerequisites: PSYC 271 and Senior.

 PSYC 414 - Psychology Internship

 PSYC 425 - Group Psychotherapy

 PSYC 440 - Personality Psychology

 PSYC 481 - Special Topics in Psychology

-PSYC 490 - Psychology Capstone Seminar.
-3 Credits Students will demonstrate mastery and integration of the Psychology program outcomes and prepare for their future through completion of targeted and career-based assessments and a primary research project.
-Prerequisites: PSYC 271 and Senior.
-This course is assessed an ETS testing fee.
+PSYC 490 - Psychology Capstone Seminar

 (PTA) Physical Therapist Assistant

 PTA 100 - Terminology for Physical Rehabilitation

 PTA 101 - Introduction to Physical Therapy Principles

-PTA 102L - Basic Principles of Physical Therapy Lab.
-0 Lecture / 2 Lab / 1 Credit Through laboratory practice, the student will learn basic patient care activities and specific physical therapy procedures including the measurement of vital signs, mobility tests and training, use of assistive devices, and the basic principles of physical therapy management.
+PTA 102L - Basic Principles of Physical Therapy Lab

+Through laboratory practice, the student will learn basic patient care activities and specific physical therapy procedures including the measurement of vital signs, mobility tests and training, use of assistive devices, and the basic principles of physical therapy management.
 Laboratory skill competency checks are mandatory and may be scheduled in addition to laboratory class.

-PTA 103 - Physical Therapy Documentation

-PTA 105 - Introduction to Gerontology